BerlinUnited/berlinunited.github.io/docs/guides/setup/naoth_code_setup.md

     #### Softbank Image
     In order to build the naoth binary go to `<NaoTH-Projekt>/Naoth-2020/NaoTHSoccer/Make` and run `./compileGame.sh -j 4`

-    #### Clang + Ubuntu Image
+    #### Clang
-    You need to have LLVM installed as described above in the prerequisites section.
+    To tell premake to use the ubuntu toolchain you need to change two lines in `<NaoTH-Projekt>/Naoth-2020/NaoTHSoccer/Make/projectconfig.user.lua`

-    To tell premake to use the ubuntu toolchain you need to change two lines `<NaoTH-Projekt>/Naoth-2020/NaoTHSoccer/Make/projectconfig.user.lua`
+    (If `<NaoTH-Projekt>/Naoth-2020/NaoTHSoccer/Make/projectconfig.user.lua` does not exist, you did not do section setup toolchain correctly).

     ```lua
     NAO_CTC="<NaoTH-Projekt/NaoTHToolchain>/toolchain_nao_ubuntu/"